corsodr/learnwell/README.md

 ## Try it out
 1) git clone https://github.com/corsodr/learnwell.git
 2) npm install
-3) npm run dev or npm build and npm run preview
+3) npm run dev or npm run build and npm run preview

 ### Notes
 The user_name is set to corso_rosati4 because I used corso_rosati for testing purposes before realizing I couldn't delete data.
 I used a proxy to avoid CORS errors (see /vite.config.js)